Yard Debris Burning Procedures

 Burn rules and conditions in the City of Beaufort

 - The burning shall be restricted to the hours of 9 a.m. to 6 p.m. and only during the first full week of March, April, November, and December.

 - The permit when granted is for burning yard debris, leaves, tree branches, and yard trimmings originating on the premises.
 The burn pile shall be no larger then 3 feet in diameter and 2 feet in height.
 The burning of multiple piles is prohibited.

-- The yard debris shall be constantly attended by a competent person until such fire is extinguished.
-Such person in attendance shall have an adequate hose connected to a sufficient water supply, or other fire extinguisher equipment readily available for use.
+- The yard debris must be constantly attended by a competent person until such fire is extinguished.
+This person must have an adequate hose connected to a sufficient water supply, or other fire extinguisher equipment readily available for use.

 - No person shall kindle or maintain any fire or authorize any such fire to be kindled or maintained on any land or property within the City of Beaufort, unless the location is not less than 50 feet from any structure and adequate provision is made to prevent the fire from spreading within 50 feet of any structure, or the fire is contained in an approved waste burner located safely, not less than 15 feet from any structure.

 - The fire chief, fire marshal, or fire inspector may prohibit any or all of the burning in the City of Beaufort when the atmospheric conditions or local circumstances make such fires hazardous.